-There are advantages and disadvantages to any financial decision, and this is certainly true for a cash-out refinance.
+There are advantages and disadvantages to any financial decision, and this is certainly true for a cash-out refi.
 Understanding some of the pros and cons can help you decide whether this is the right move for you.

 - Consolidate debt: The average interest rate on credit cards is 17.25%.
 But if you’re carrying a balance from month to month, this can add up to a lot of money in interest.
 Using a cash-out refinance to pay down credit cards can save you thousands of dollars.

-- Fund home improvement projects: Home improvement projects are usually a good investment because they increase the value of your home.
+- Fund home improvement projects: Home improvement projects are typically a good investment because they increase the value of your home.
 However, not all projects will add the same amount of value, so make sure you do your homework first.

 - Boost your credit score: If you use the money to pay off debt, this will lower your credit utilization.
 This impacts your credit score by up to 30%, so reducing this can improve your score.